 In its NDC, Chile also proposes the sustainable management and recovery of 100,000 hectares of forest by 2030 and the reforestation of 100,000 hectares (Government of Chile, 2015).
 Chile is one of the few countries that separates the LULUCF sector target from other emissions, which increases the transparency of its proposed actions.

 Under the Copenhagen accord, Chile proposed to undertake Nationally Appropriate Mitigation Actions (NAMAs) to reach an emissions level 20% below business-as-usual (BAU) by 2020 (as projected from 2007).
-We also rated this target “inadequate”.
+At the time, we rated this target “inadequate”.
 Further, Chile has various NAMA proposals moving towards implementation, which may lead the way to further emission reductions in the future.
 Chile is making progress towards decarbonisation with the Non-Conventional Renewable Energy Law (NCRE) and the carbon tax for fixed sources (turbines or boilers above 50 MWth) of USD 5/tCO2, which came into effect in 2017.
 Payments will start in 2018 for 2017 emissions.

 Chile’s NDC includes two emissions mitigation targets for 2030:

 Both of the GHG emissions-intensity targets do not include emissions or removals from the forestry sector.
 In its NDC, Chile proposes separate targets to address only this sector: a) sustainable management and recovery of 100,000 hectares of forest by 2030 with estimated emissions reductions of 0.6 MtCO2e per year from 2030 and b) commitment to afforest 100,000 hectares, with mostly native species, that are estimated to capture between 0.9–1.2 MtCO2e per year from 2030 (Government of Chile, 2015).

 Chile has proposed to undertake NAMAs to reach an emissions reduction of 20% below BAU including LULUCF in 2020 (as projected from 2007).
 We estimate this is an absolute pledged emissions level of 119 MtCO2e in 2020 excluding emissions from LULUCF.
 This is equivalent to an increase of 138% from 1990 GHG emissions levels excluding LULUCF.